 - What this is: A simple and delicious, five-ingredient cookie that lets the pure, rich flavor of good butter shine through, perfect with a cup of afternoon tea.

-- You'll love this part: Butter cookies are sturdy enough for holiday decorating and gift-giving, and the simple dough is a perfect base for adding your own flavorful mix-ins.
+- You'll love this part: Butter cookies are sturdy enough to decorate for New England holiday parties and gift-giving, and the simple dough is a perfect base for adding your own flavorful mix-ins.

 - How it's made: Cream butter and sugar, mix in the flour and flavorings.
 Then chill, roll, and cut the dough into shapes before a final chill.
 Then bake!